persello/ssc21/README.md

 ## Ideas for expanding the library
 The library I'm building for this project can be expanded to support transients and linearized double bipoles.
 It should be easily expandable in order to take into account controlled generators (useful for creating a model for BJTs and other transistors).

 Generators at different frequencies (in the same circuit) can be analyzed separately as long as the circuit remains linear.
-Doing a frequency sweep could allow to get a frequency-domain trans-characteristic between an input and an output.
+Doing a frequency sweep could allow to get a frequency-domain trans-characteristic between an input and an output port.
 This can be transformed into a convolution that would allow to determine the circuit's response to an arbitrary input waveform.

 This needs **lots** of investigation and testing.
 Performance hits on larger circuits might be noticeable.
 This library is a purely educational project.